primatejs/primate/docs/modules/official.md

 ## Stores

-Primate's store modules add a dimension of data persistance to your app.
+Primate's store modules add a dimension of data persistence to your app.
 They enhance the `request` object that is passed to your route functions with transactions, allowing you to commit and rollback data changes automatically.